 The financial assets and liabilities included in current asset and current liabilities in the Balance Sheet position are carried at amounts that approximate net fair values or recoverable amount.
-No impairment assessment was performed in either 2012 or 2011as there were no impairment triggers.
+No impairment assessment was performed in either 2013 or 2012 as there were no impairment triggers.